University and School Partnerships

-The Junior Experimental Archaeology experience at the Archaeological Research Institute (ARI) is designed for youth ages 5-11 who have an interest in archaeology and hands-on learning.
-The experience takes place at the ARI Base Camp located in Lawrenceburg, IN.
+The Junior Experimental Archaeology experience at the Archaeological Research Institute (ARI) is designed for youth ages 5-11 who have an interest in archaeology and want archaeology hands-on learning.
+The experience occurs at the ARI Base Camp in Lawrenceburg, IN.

 The main highlight of the Junior Experimental Archaeology experience is the opportunity to engage in hands-on activities involving the recreation or use of reconstructed artifacts.
 These reconstructions allow participants to gain insights into how ancient instruments were made and how they might have been used in different contexts.